FunctionLab/selene/README.md

 The documentation for Selene is available [here](https://selene.flatironinstitute.org/).
 If you are interested in running Selene through the command-line interface (CLI), [this document](https://selene.flatironinstitute.org/overview/cli.html) describes how the configuration file format (used by the CLI) works and details all the possible configuration parameters you may need to build your own configuration file.

+**Important**: The tutorials and manuscript examples were originally run on Selene version 0.1.3---and later with Selene 0.2.0 (PyTorch version 0.4.1).
+Selene has since been updated substantially and files such as `selene-gpu.yml` specify PyTorch version 1.0.0.
+Please note that models created with an older version of PyTorch (such as those downloadable with the manuscript case studies) are NOT compatible with newer versions of PyTorch.
+If you run into errors loading trained model weights files, it is likely the result of differences in PyTorch or CUDA toolkit versions.

+We recommend referring to the API documentation linked above, along with more current usages of Selene in related papers (e.g. [Sei framework code](https://github.com/FunctionLab/sei-framework)) as the easiest starting point as of right now.

 ## Examples

 We provide 2 sets of examples: Jupyter notebook tutorials and case studies that we've described in our manuscript.